General Motors Europe: Restructuring

 The new company would not be allowed to sell Opel cars in the US (permanently) and China (at least temporarily) markets, which are the two biggest markets in the world.

 On June 1, 2009, GM filed for bankruptcy in a court in New York.
 As the sale of Opel has been negotiated two days before, with the preferred bidder the Magna consortia, both companies were in effect ring-fenced from any GM asset liquidation.
 Magna stated that their plans for Opel included attracting GM or third-party carmakers to build their cars and electric vehicles in Antwerp.
 If Opel needed to reduce production of its own core models then any unused capacity could be used to manufacture vehicles for other carmakers.
-Inside sources close to Magna revealed that some of the possible third party carmakers include Ford and PSA.
+Inside sources close to Magna revealed that some of the possible third party carmakers include the U.S carmaker Ford and the French company PSA Peugeot-Citroën (PSA).
 However, negotiations broke down with Magna over details, particularly the sale of intellectual property rights and distribution of all future GM products in the former Soviet Union.

 GM announced that final bids were to be placed with them by July 20, which resulted in three bidders: